WouterBant/GEVit-DL2-Project/Blogpost.md

       <td><img src="figures/ablation.png" width=600></td>
   </tr>
   <tr align="left">
-    <td colspan=2><b>Figure TODO.</b> Accuracy vs. epoch time for different patch sizes. </td>
+    <td colspan=2><b>Figure 12.</b> Accuracy vs. epoch time for different patch sizes. </td>
   </tr>
 </table>

 > Reducing the spatial dimension of the input significantly decreases the training time, however, leads to a decrease in performance compared to GE-ViT.

-The results of this experiment are visualized in Figure (TODO give figure number).
+The results of this experiment are visualized in Figure 12.
 First, it can be observed that increasing the patch size decreases training time significantly.
 This is because reducing the spatial resolution decreases the number of computations by GE-ViT.
 Second, we observe the optimal patch size, in terms of accuracy, is 6.
 Smaller patch sizes likely split tumor cells making the classification more challenging.
 Larger patch sizes can likely not be represented well with a 64-dimensional embedding obtained from a linear projection.

 If our hypothesis is correct, this shows the downside of using the modern ViT, which uses patches, for particular applications where a few pixels determine the label of the image (as in detection of pathological cells).
-This is illustrated in the figure below where black arrows indicate note tumor cell infiltration ([image courtesy](https://www.researchgate.net/publication/337826655_WSZG_inhibits_BMSC-induced_EMT_and_bone_metastasis_in_breast_cancer_by_regulating_TGF-b1Smads_signaling)).
+This is illustrated in the Figure 13 below where black arrows indicate note tumor cell infiltration ([image courtesy](https://www.researchgate.net/publication/337826655_WSZG_inhibits_BMSC-induced_EMT_and_bone_metastasis_in_breast_cancer_by_regulating_TGF-b1Smads_signaling)).

 <table align="center">
   <tr align="center">
       <td><img src="figures/pathological_cell.png" width=500></td>
   </tr>
   <tr align="left">
-    <td colspan=2><b>Figure TODO.</b> Metastatic tissue, black arrows indicate tumor cell infiltration. </td>
+    <td colspan=2><b>Figure 13.</b> Metastatic tissue, black arrows indicate tumor cell infiltration. </td>
   </tr>
 </table>

 > The image above is not part of the Patch Camelyon dataset, however, is indicative of the difficulty.
 For the Patch Camelyon dataset, it holds that ["A positive label indicates that the center 32x32px region of a patch contains at least one pixel of tumor tissue"](https://github.com/basveeling/pcam/tree/master?tab=readme-ov-file#details).

 ##### Approach 2: downsizing image with GE-CNN
-In the previous section, we explained the downside of using patches.
-An alternative approach to downsizing the image with a GE-CNN.

-TODO results floris
+In the previous section, we discussed the limitations of using patches.
+As an alternative, we explored downsizing the image using a GE-CNN.
+We tested various approaches, starting with letting the spatial resolution decrease naturally through group convolutions.
+However, to achieve the necessary speed, we had to reduce the spatial resolution of Patch Camelyon from 96 to below 32.
+Using many convolutions with small kernels (3x3 or 5x5) complicated the optimization, making it difficult to find effective hyperparameters.
+Fewer convolutions with larger kernels (20x20) resulted in poor performance.

+We then opted for pooling.
+Initially, we tried mean pooling, which also yielded poor results.
+Surprisingly, reducing the spatial dimensions using eight consecutive convolutions with a 5x5 kernel, followed by reducing the resulting 64 spatial dimensions to 6x6 with pooling, worked best.
+More convolutions and retaining more spatial dimensions with pooling both made the optimization process harder.
+The GE-CNN output contained 8 spatial dimensions, which reduced accuracy only slightly, and adding more did not improve accuracy but slowed the model significantly.

+The resulting model is more than 20 times faster (11 minutes per epoch) than the GE-ViT equivariant to 4 rotations and achieves an accuracy of **83.96%**, surpassing the best-reported accuracy of **83.82%** achieved by the GE-ViT equivariant to 8 rotations, which was too computationally intensive for our hardware.
+Additionally, our model was trained for just 15 epochs, whereas the best GE-ViT required 300 epochs.
+Thus, we achieved better performance in 5% of the epochs while using a model approximately 40 times faster.

+Still, 90% of the computation time is due to operations in the GE-ViT.
+To test its importance, we replaced the model with a linear layer, significantly speeding up the model but achieving only a test accuracy of **80.42%**.
+Given that GE-CNNs alone can achieve test accuracies north of **87%** [Bekkers, E. (2019)](https://openreview.net/forum?id=H1gBhkBFDH), we believe it is worthwhile to explore the performance of these models when combined with an (equivariant) ViT.

 ## Concluding Remarks
-In this blog post, we conducted a thorough evaluation of existing methods while also proposing new approaches to achieve equivariance in pretrained models with minimal to no fine-tuning.
+In this blogpost, we thoroughly evaluated existing methods and proposed new approaches to achieve equivariance in pretrained models.
 Our findings highlight mean pooling of latent dimensions as the most reliable method, consistently delivering strong performance across all experiments.
-Notably, performance saw incremental gains with fine-tuning the last layer and further enhancements when fine-tuning the entire model.
-Importantly, this simple yet effective approach outperforms equivariant attention models without altering their original training paradigms.
+We observed incremental performance gains by fine-tuning the last layer, with further enhancements when fine-tuning the entire model.
+This simple yet effective approach notably outperforms equivariant attention models.

-It's crucial to recognize that this approach only confers equivariance to global transformations.
-Additionally, since the pretrained models lacked translation equivariance, the final models remain non-translation equivariant, solely equivariant to the O(2) and/or SO(2) groups.
-However, applying these methods to CNNs, inherently translation equivariant, would yield equivariance to the E(2) and/or SE(2) groups.
-We advocate for researchers to explore these methods' efficacy when applied to CNNs and across diverse datasets.
-Additionally, we discuss possible future work in the [Appendix](##Appendix).
+It's important to note that this approach only confers equivariance to global transformations.
+Since the pretrained models lacked translation equivariance, the final models remain non-translation equivariant, achieving equivariance only to the O(2) and/or SO(2) groups.
+However, applying these methods to CNNs, which are inherently translation equivariant, would yield equivariance to the E(2) and/or SE(2) groups.
+We encourage researchers to explore the efficacy of these methods when applied to CNNs and across diverse datasets.
+Additionally, we discuss potential future work in the [Appendix](#Appendix).

 Further, we explored downsizing the image with (1) projecting patches and (2) downsizing with a GE-CNN.
-Both approaches significantly increase the speed of the models but are less accurate.
+Both approaches significantly increase the speed of the models and the second approach improved the GE-ViT in terms of accuracy.
 We believe that with the right architecture and learning paradigm the second approach can become competitive with SOTA approaches as this is also the case for their non-equivariant counterparts for non-equivariant image classification ([Graham, B, et. al.](https://arxiv.org/abs/2104.01136)).
-Note that the first approach is again not translation invariant and although global invariant to rotations, on a local level only when rotating an entire patch.
+Note that both approaches are not fully translation equivariant.
+For the second method, this is because of the aggressive max pooling reducing the spatial dimensions from 64 to 6.

 We firmly believe that true equivariant models possess the potential to achieve superior performance, requiring less data, particularly with ample computational resources.
 However, in scenarios where computational resources are limited for training, the post hoc methods presented here offer a viable solution.
 They can be directly applied to pretrained models, robustly enhancing performance by significant margins.